nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 and enable the following use cases:

-1. common case: `"support": true` with an associated `package-support.json` file in the package repo at the top level
+1. most common case: `"support": true` with an associated `package-support.json` file in the package repo at the top level
-1. much less common case: an alternate file path within the package’s repo, such as `"support": "./path/to/support.json"`
+1.less common case: an alternate file path within the package’s repo, such as `"support": "./path/to/support.json"`
-1. much much rarer case: sharing the same support data across multiple repos.
+1. least common case: sharing the same support data across multiple repos.
   Examples might be
   * ”support”: { “repository”: { “type”: “git”, “url”: “node/.github” }, “path”: “support.json” }
   * ”support”: { “repository”: { “type”: “git”, “url”: “node/.github” } }